 There’s three main scenarios in which you should tape your fingers or other joints in BJJ.

 When injured: if you still want to train with an injured joint, you probably have to tape it in order not to have pain while you’re training.
+People do this a lot when they have one of the common finger injuries in BJJ.

 Injury prevention: if you have a joint that’s a little shaky, you can use tape to support it and prevent it from getting more injured.